 Since 2019, Noah Text® has been working on a collaborative effort, alongside New Century Education Foundation and researchers at Michigan State University, to develop specialized Noah Text® lessons for New Century’s Intelligent Tutoring System, which is incorporated into various institutions and now available for free home use.
 Dyslexia is the leading type of learning disability in the United States, for it is estimated that between 10-15% of Americans (or 30-45 million people) struggle to read due to having dyslexia.
 Reading intervention is a social justice, equity, and inclusion issue.
 See article.

-Positive Findings Found in Students Using Noah Text®: Assessment of Noah Text® by Orton Gillingham and Wilson Trained Teachers on 23 Dyslexic Students (Ages 12 to Adult), Compiled by Rhode Island Tutorial & Educational Services, 2021
+Positive Findings Found in Students Using Noah Text®: Assessment of Noah Text® by Orton-Gillingham and Wilson Trained Teachers on 23 Dyslexic Students (Ages 12 to Adult), Compiled by Rhode Island Tutorial & Educational Services, 2020

 While and after using Noah Text® with students, teachers observed: 95.7% of their students showed increased fluency/accuracy; 87% of their students showed increase in stamina/endurance; 73.9% of their students showed improvement in reading comprehension; and all the students learned to use the text quickly.
 See full report.

 The Science, Mapping Sound to Print, 2020